joshua-friede/trivia-app/README.md

 - App will store quizzes and results on private internal storage

 # Backlog
-- Owner will be able to build quizzes within the application
+- Owner will be able to access a protected panel to build quizzes
 - Owner will be able to set the current quiz that users will take
-- Owner will be able to view response data and statistics
+- Owner will be able to view per-quiz response data and statistics